calpoly-iandunn/csc473/lectures/06-cook-torrance.md

 ### So... what about $$ D * G * F $$ ?

-$$ D $$ is the Normalized Distribution Function, which accounts for the fraction of facets which reflect light at the viewer.
+$$ D $$ is the Normali Distribution Function, which accounts for the fraction of facets which reflect light at the viewer.

 $$ G $$ is the Geometric Attenuation Function, which accounts for the shadowing and masking of facets by one another.